Night buses in London: N8

 Route N8 commenced operating on 13 August 1988 between Bow Church and Queensbury station.
 In July 1992, the Marble Arch to Queensbury section was withdrawn, with the route redirected to Victoria bus station.
 In July 1995, it was altered to operate from Woodford Wells to Trafalgar Square.
 In June 1999, it once again began operating to Victoria, albeit via Piccadilly Circus.
 This was altered in April 2000 with it now routed via Berkeley Square.
 In June 2004, its eastern terminus was altered to Hainault.
 In June 2009, it was again withdrawn between Oxford Circus and Victoria being replaced by route C2.

-Route N8 has been operated by East London since its inception.
+Route N8 has been operated by Stagecoach London since its inception.
 On 28 June 2014, a further contract commenced with New Routemasters.